Fulbright Egyptian Student Program – Applied, Fine and Performing Arts

 - Applicants have to successfully complete all the steps of the application, assessment, and selection process and successfully finalize all required procedures.

-Note: Preference will be given to applicants without significant recent experience in the U.S.
+Note: Preference will be given to applicants without prior significant experience in the U.S.

 Required Documents: (All documents must be submitted by no later than the program’s deadline.
 Please carefully read application guidelines from link below for submission instructions)

 - Online Application

 - Copies of certificates and transcripts for all post-secondary degrees in English

 - Proof of participation in at least three post-graduate artistic activities or exhibitions (Portfolio)